Booth D14, Grand Palais, Paris

 Fluxia is pleased to announce Material Memory, a group exhibition with new and existing art works by Olga Balema, Etienne Chambaud, Anne De Vries, Nicola Martini and Maria Taniguchi.

-SILVERLENS (Manila and Singapore), through its exhibition program, artist representation, art fair participation, and institutional collaboration, aims to place its artists within the broader framework of international contemporary art dialogue.
+SILVERLENS (Manila), through its exhibition program, artist representation, art fair participation, and institutional collaboration, aims to place its artists within the broader framework of international contemporary art dialogue.

 SILVERLENS, founded by Isa Lorenzo and Rachel Rillo, has earned recognition from both artists and collectors as one of the leading contemporary art galleries in Southeast Asia.
 Artists represented include Maria Taniguchi, Patricia Perez Eustaquio, Gary-Ross Pastrana, Luis Lorenzana, and Yee I-Lann.
 Recent collaborations include the Museum of Contemporary Art and Design Manila, Vargas Museum Manila, and Singapore Art Museum.
 Silverlens participates annually in key international art fairs.